 Challenge number Detail of challenge 1 Academic Progress & Outcomes - Maintaining a progress 8 score that is in line with national NPP whilst continuing to close the in-school gap between PP & NPP.
 Our P8 for PP is usually 0.2-0.3 less than the.
 The quality of teaching & learning has the greatest impact on our PP cohort meaning the quality of classroom teaching, data tracking and small group tuition are key to improving outcomes.
 2 SATS Entry Profile - Our PP cohort enters the school on average 5 scaled score points below NPP.
 Our PP students have entered historically with a lower ability in Maths than Reading.
 This variance at entry profile continues through to Year 11 outcomes where the gap is around 0.2-0.4.
-3 Covid Related Absence & Missed Learning - During AY2021 our PP cohort had 59% more instances of Covid related absence on average than NPP.
-Our FSM Ev.1 cohort also had 47% more recorded instances of Covid related absence than NFSM.
-Our online engagement data shows that our PP cohort attended 14% less online lessons on average across Spring 2021 than NPP and FSM Ev.1 was 22% less on average than their NFSM peers.
-Absence historically is not a major barrier in all years for disadvantaged pupils.
-During AY2021 the year groups worst hit due to Covid related absence & lost learning were the new Year 9 and 11 pupils - meaning they are most at need of intervention or tutoring.
-4 English as an Additional Language - The number of pupils entering the school whose English proficiency is below expected levels has increased.
+3 English as an Additional Language - The number of pupils entering the school whose English proficiency is below expected levels has increased.
 Many of these pupils are from economically disadvantaged backgrounds and require additional intensive support to ensure they can access the breadth of curriculum subjects.
-5 Conduct - Behaviour points have reduced for three consecutive years for our PP cohort, but on average our eligible learners achieve twice as many points as their peers.
+4 Conduct - Behaviour points have reduced for three consecutive years for our PP cohort, but on average our eligible learners achieve twice as many points as their peers.
 Exclusions are reduced & continue to be low but a higher proportion of PP pupils require higher levels of behaviour intervention & support compared to NPP.
-6 Economic Disadvantage - Access to curriculum materials, learning resources, uniform, food, transportation and uniform are all typical barriers for a select group of our eligible cohort.
+5 Attendance - School 2023-24 93.1% vs Coventry Attendance 90.6% vs Nationally for PP 90.2% vs NPP 94.2% Persistence abs by PP 29.8% vs 15.1% NPP West Midlands PA 44% Need to lower these numbers in conjunction with the pastoral teams initiatives 6 Economic Disadvantage - Access to curriculum materials, learning resources, uniform, food, transportation and uniform are all typical barriers for a select group of our eligible cohort.
 Support is provided through our excellent pastoral system, finance and curriculum teams.
 7 Increased Safeguarding & Mental Health Issues - The number of pupils being refered for safeguarding or mental health investigations & interventions has increased significantly post lockdown.
 8 Reading Age - Post lockdown PP eligible learners are 9 months behind their NPP peers on average in their assessed reading age this September.
 FSM eligible pupils are a whole 12 months below their NFSM peers on average and on average are below their chronological age for reading.